Out With the Halls – In With the House Share

 Alongside making the right choice with your accommodation, ensuring you sign on with a professional and trustworthy landlord is essential.

-As with any market, property has its fair share of rogue operators and unfortunately some student landlords fall into this category.
+As with any market, the student property market has its fair share of rogue operators and unfortunately, some student landlords fall into this category.

-However, there a few simples checks you can do, and things you can ask any Loughborough student landlord, to work out whether they are worth your rent money!
+However, there a few simples checks you can do and things you can ask any Loughborough student landlord (including me!) to work out whether they are worth your rent money

 The Decent And Safe Homes Scheme (DASH) is a voluntary scheme that has been recognised by Charnwood Borough Council and Loughborough University.